• Molloy Website

 In Memoriam

-Catholic CrossWe are saddened to share the passing of Virginia Flood, mother of Charles Flood ’68.
-Please keep Mrs. Flood and her family in your thoughts and prayers.
+Catholic CrossWe are saddened to share the passing of Deborah McGuinness, wife of James McGuinness ’57, on August 4th.
+Please keep Deborah and the McGuinness family in your prayers.

 Continue Reading